-Based on this Scripture and others, man is not to dominate his wife, but he is to cherish her and submit to the Holy Spirit in his wife, as the wife also submits to the Holy Spirit in her husband in respect and honor.
+My belief, based on this Scripture and others, is that man is not to dominate his wife but he is to cherish her and submit to the Holy Spirit in his wife, as the wife also submits to the Holy Spirit in her husband in respect and honor.

-My husband has been a living example of that for 35 years.
-Grieving Parents Sharing Hope (GPS Hope) would not exist if he took a dominating role in our marriage.
-Dave takes seriously the fact that God says he is the head of our marriage.
-That is why he prays and allows God to lead our marriage, and why he has gotten behind me, helping to release what God put in me as I directly minister to grieving parents through my writing, speaking, coaching and other avenues.
-And I pray that we will have many more years to live out this incredible life of love, co-submission, and holiness in our marriage.
+My husband has been a living example of that for 31 years.
+Crown of Glory Ministries would not exist if he took a dominating role in our marriage, forcing me to submit to what he wants, making me take a back seat to himself.
+Dave takes seriously the fact God says he is the head of our marriage.
+That is why he prays and allows God to lead our marriage, and why he has gotten behind me, helping to release what God put in me as a front-line minister of the gospel.
+And I pray, just like his parents, we are only half way there, and will have another 31 years to live out this incredible life of love, co-submission, and holiness in our marriage.